markonomikon/shortcuts-archive/README.md

 so it's a good idea to check the official documentation or the application itself for the most up-to-date information.
 Check it here: https://blog.postman.com/speeding-up-workflows-with-keyboard-shortcuts/

-#### what is Postman?
-Leading collaboration platform for API development and testing, simplifying the process of designing, sharing, and monitoring APIs.

 ## Visual Studio
+Comprehensive integrated development environment (IDE) by Microsoft, offering tools for building, testing, and deploying software across various platforms and programming languages.

-Note that these shortcuts are based on the default keybindings in Visual Studio.
+**Note**: that these shortcuts are based on the default keybindings in Visual Studio.
 - **Ctrl + S**: Save the current file.
 - **Ctrl + Shift + S**: Save all open files.
 - **Ctrl + F5**: Start without debugging.
 Runs your application without attaching the debugger.